 Produced by Herefordshire and Worcestershire Health and Care NHS Trust, in partnership with Worcester City Council, Now We’re Talking for art will transform Worcestershire into an innovative art trail taking you on a colourful, inspiring and safe journey around the city, free of charge.
 When the trail ends the artwork will be installed (if applicable) in NHS wards and waiting rooms for its patients and staff.”

-If you are an artist or crafter or have another idea of how you’d like to get involved then please read the brief below, the deadline for proposals for the Worcester event is now closed, Redditch is 23rd May & Hereford is 16th July, artists will then be chosen by a panel based on suitability and subject to the number of participating spaces available.
+If you are an artist or crafter (amateur or professional) or have another idea of how you’d like to get involved then please read the brief below, the deadline for proposals for the Worcester and Redditch events are now closed, Hereford closing date will be 8th August, artists will then be chosen by a panel based on suitability and subject to the number of participating spaces available.

 We would like to theme each piece of artwork with a cause/issue (below is a sample of different mental health issues, this list can be added to so don’t worry if your idea doesn’t initially fit into these categories).